Art for Educators

 Workshops last three days with demonstrations by our expert faculty with open studio time for you to create on your art.
 You can work in one of the following areas:

 Explore a variety of book arts techniques including accordion books, flag books, and star books.
 We will begin with a pamphlet stitched book and progress to more advanced structures.
-All materials will be provided, but participants are encouraged to bring source material if they would like to include it in their work.
+All materials will be provided, but participants are encouraged to bring source material if they would like to include specific materials in their work.
 Small images, stickers, stamps, found objects, ephemera, etc.

-2024 Workshop Details
+2026 Workshop Details

-Dates: Varies June and July
+Workshop Dates: Varies June and July

 Cost: $225